celeritas-project/celeritas/doc/main/usage.rst

 Some of the Celeritas-defined environment variables have prefixes from other libraries because they directly control the behavior of that library and nothing else.
-The ``DEVICE_DISABLE_ASYNC`` may be needed when running HIP 5.7 or later due to the "beta" nature of hipMallocAsync_.
+The ``CELER_DEVICE_ASYNC`` may be needed when running HIP 5.7 or later due to the "beta" nature of hipMallocAsync_: it defaults to "true" *except* for HIP less than 5.2 (where it is not implemented) or greater than 5.6.

 .. _hipMallocAsync: https://rocm.docs.amd.com/projects/HIP/en/latest/doxygen/html/group___stream_o.html